PatrickMcLennan/mediastack/lambdas/widescreen_wallpapers/README.md

 # widescreen_wallpapers

-Makes http call to front page of subreddit and returns list of `name` + `url` of each post that is neither promoted or nsfw.
+Makes HTTP call to front page of subreddit and returns list of `name` + `url` of each post that is neither promoted or nsfw.
+Checks a DynamoDB table for known images and adds any new post to the table as well.

-Example output:
+Example HTTP Response:

 ```json
 {